millermc38/datascience/README.md

 # datascience
-A versatile data science and statistics package Testing!
+A versatile data science and statistics package!